Jisho23/litifyLambda-cdk/README.md

-# Welcome to your CDK JavaScript project!
+# Litify Products AWS Lambda Coding Challenge

-This is a blank project for JavaScript development with CDK.
+This is a small demo for the litify coding challenge refactored into CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.

 ## Useful commands